MikheyevLab/varroa-mtDNA-world-distrib/README.md

 ## Contact
 Questions about the maps?
 Do you want to correct some entries or implement new ones, please contact:
-Maeva Techer, JSPS Postdoctoral Fellow at the Ecology and Evolution lab at OIST
+Maeva Techer, Postdoctoral Scholar at the Behavioral Plasticity Research Institute and Texas A&M University (ex-JSPS Postdoctoral Fellow at the Ecology and Evolution lab at OIST)

-OIST Email: maeva.techer@oist.jp
-Gmail: maeva.angelique.techer@oist.jp
+Contact: maeva.angelique.techer@gmail.com